 This blog explores the fundamental considerations for applying security for DevOps environments and provides an overview of DevOps security definitions, challenges, and best practices.

-Common DevOps Security Challenges and Considerations
+DevOps Security Challenges and Considerations

 The DevOps ethos has ushered in a transformation of how organizations develop, operate, and maintain applications and IT infrastructure, both onsite and in cloud environments.
 By blending two traditionally separate IT worlds, IT development and IT operations, a DevOps model aggregates many functions — specifications and requirements, coding, testing, operational readiness, implementation, and more.
 DevOps is generally complemented by agile software development processes, which promotes cross-team alignment and collaboration, as well as bespoke development.
 A relentless pursuit of velocity, automation, and monitoring characterizes all steps of DevOps software development, from integration, testing, releasing, to deployment and infrastructure management.
 These practices facilitate condensed development cycles and product release timeframes, while keeping product features and capabilities responsive to customer feedback and evolving business objectives.

 But what are the implications of DevOps for security?
 Let’s delve into how DevOps practices and commonly used tools create particular security issues/considerations, then discuss best practices and technologies for addressing these issues.